 FileHold document management software comes with two distinct administration roles; the Systems Administrator and the Library Administrator.
 These two roles share the management of the system users and all of the documents it holds, including: system security, users roles and permissions, document schemas and workflow creation.

-System Administration and Library Administration functions can be accessed from both the Web Client and the FileHold Desktop Application (FDA); however, there is limited administrator functionality in the FDA.
+System administration and library administration functions can be accessed from both the Web Client and the FileHold Desktop Application (FDA); however, there is limited administrator functionality in the FDA.
 To have full administrator functionality, use the Web Client.

-If you are using the Web Client with System or Library Administration permission you will see the link to the Administration Panel in the top right hand corner.
+If you are using the Web Client with system or library administration permission you will see the link to the Administration Panel in the top right hand corner.
 If you are using the FDA, the administration functions are in the Administration menu at the top of the screen.

-A System Administrator does the following functions:
+A System Administrator can perform the following functions:

-- Creates and manages document management system Groups.
+- Creates and manages groups.

-- In charge of system security settings.
+- Configures system security settings.

 - Manages synchronization with Active Directory (optional).